 FSRA helps keep Ontario’s credit unions safe and sound by providing deposit insurance and regulating their activities.

 - Your deposits are automatically insured up to the $250,000 limit (unlimited for deposits in registered plans);

 - You don’t have to pay for deposit insurance.
 Premiums are paid to FSRA by credit unions and caisses populaires;

 - FSRA insures most—but not all—types of deposits.
-See What’s Covered, What’s Not Covered;
+See What's Covered and Not Covered by FSRA;

 - FSRA insures deposits placed in all credit unions in Ontario.